What's the Matter with Boulder?

 Most decision making can be controlled at the point when executive and legislative members are chosen - elections.
 All minorities can be excluded from representation in the decision making process at elections.
 Conflated elections and decision making can be predetermined through four primary election system design variables:

-1) Control who votes: voter suppression, gerrymandered districts, off year and non-November elections.
+1) Distort who votes: voter suppression, gerrymandered districts, off year and non-November elections.

-2) Control who voters can vote for: candidate suppression.
+2) Present voters with a narrow, predetermined choice they can vote for: candidate suppression, party suppression.

-3) Control how voters vote: one vote per district, Single Member Districts, At Large - Plurality "block" voting.
+3) Distort representation: one vote per district, Single Member Districts, At Large - Plurality "block" voting.
+US Senate.

-4) Control how votes are counted: First Past the Post (FPTP, aka plurality), Electoral College.
+4) Distort results through vote counting: First Past the Post (FPTP, aka plurality), Electoral College.

 There are more variables than that.
 For a more detailed list, see the Issues page.